Louis-Aime/calendrical-javascript/README.md

 The parameters for using these classes are described in details in the source.
 Examples are given in the file calendars.js.

 ### fetchdom.js
-The fetchDOM default exported function launches a request to an XML file and transforms it into a DOM object.
+The default exported function fetchDOM launches an XMLHttpRequest to an XML file and then transforms it into a DOM object.
 It returns a Promise.

 ### pldr.xml
-The XML file represents a "Private Locale Data Register" in DOM, possible extension of Common Locale Data Register (CLDR) for custom calendars.
+The XML file represents a "Private Locale Data Repository" to be converted as DOM, possible extension of Common Locale Data Repository (CLDR) for custom calendars.
-This is used only for the milesian calendar, but can be extended on the same principle to other custom of even Unicode built-in calendars.
+The "live" file is accessed from https://louis-aime.github.io/calendrical-javascript/pldr.xml.
+This file is organised in the same way as the Common Locale Data Repository.

 ### pldr.js
 This files contains a reduced version of pldr.xml, stored as a string, with no language-specific names.